MomentsLD/moments/docs/ld/inference.rst

     print(f"  N(ancestral)     :  {physical_units[4]:.1f}")

-These should be pretty close to the input demographic parameters from the simulations!
+These should be pretty close to the input demographic parameters from the simulations.
 They won't be spot on, as this was only using 100Mb of simulated data, but we should be in the ballpark.

 ******************************